SoftUni-Internal/interactive-content/EN/00-Intro-To-React-And-JSX/01-React-Overview.md

 React is a JavaScript **library**, made for building **user interfaces**.

-In the world of programming, **a library is a collection of prewritten code**, from which you can use as much, or as little as you would like.
+In the world of programming, **a library is a collection of prewritten code**, from which you can use as much or as little as you would like.

 Using a **library**, contrary to a framework, **we are in control of the flow** of our application.